 - English from the Roots Up- This was again one of our favorite studies, adding so much to our understanding of the English language.
 Etymology needs context, and the MFW manual provides this much needed context.
 For example, you study the wood " sol" for sun is when you begin you astronomy study.
 You learn the word "lune" for moon when you study the moon, and the same day read about a medical battle that involved an eclipse.
 The world "magnus" for great is scheduled the day you read about Charles the Great/ Charlemagne.
 I used an easy printable from MFW Rome to Reformation Group, that went into our Workboxes.

-- Language lessons for Today, Grade 5- We again enjoyed LLFT, because it is a gentle Charlotte Mason approach to language arts.
+- Language lessons for Today, Grade 5- We again enjoyed LLFT, it continues to be is a gentle Charlotte Mason approach to language arts.
 Some years past have felt almost too light, but I think the 4th and 5th grade are beginning to pick up, at an age appropriate level.

 - Spelling- We have just never liked Spelling Power, it is very teacher driven and we wanted a more independent spelling curriculum that didn't require so much teacher presence.
 We use Spelling By Sound and Structure for Christian Schools Grade 5.
 This curriculum also works very well with our workbox system.